Incoming Student Resources

 - "Dear DRC, I wanted to say that if it wasn't for the DRC, I would have never had the opportunity to complete my education.
 I am a graduate from Canada 2019 and currently at NDNU.
 I needed 12 units of lower division courses to meet graduation requirements to graduate May 2021 from NDNU and decided to return to Canada to complete the 12 units.
 I contacted DRC at Canada and Jenna was great!
 I met with her by email and phone she completed her assessment with me...Thank you DRC for all your hard work and dedication to me and all students you serve."

 - "Hello Bettina.
 Thank you very much with your help with my course.
 I was failing it & with your help I passed.
 I normally am just happy to pass but because of the F in that class it motivated me to do better in the other two courses.
-I finished with an A in those 2 classes.And due to you & Nicolette's help I got an A in that course also.”
+I finished with an A in those 2 classes, and due to you & Nicolette's help I got an A in that course also.”

 - "I wanted to let you know how helpful Celeste has been.
 Because of my difficulties with mentation, I have a lot of problems recalling how to do certain tasks on the computer.
 Celeste is very patient and I appreciate her excellent assistance (3/4/2021)."